ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

     Transform,
 };
 ```
-Some of the crates are familiar from the plugin template such as `make_app_state` or `prelude::*`.
+Some of the crates will be familiar from the plugin template such as `make_app_state` or `prelude::*`.
 Here is a brief summary on the remaining crates.
 - `pkg_namespace`: This allows us to easily and uniquely name component and message data types based on our crate's (plugin's) name.
 - `cimvr_common`: The main crate that handles communcation between server and client.
     - `render`: The main crate for object loading part (the main itself explains that it will render graphics)